anushanesargi/CV/README.md

 ## Education

-#### Makers Academy (Feb 2022 to May 2022)
+#### Makers Academy (Jan 2022 to May 2022)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
+- A 16 week intensive course focusing on mainly on test driven development, pair programming, self-led learning and agile mindset.
-- Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- Frequently used paring in order to problem solve effeciently, requiring teamwork and communication.

 #### VTU(2009 to 2013) - India